adjust/ios_sdk/doc/migrate.md

 ### Event tracking

-We also introduced proper event objects that can be set up before they get tracked.
+We also introduced proper event objects that can be set up before they are tracked.
 Again, an example of how it might look like before and after:

 ##### Before